tbielawa/bitmath/docsite/source/real_life_examples.rst

 Our equivalent transfer rate is 0.125GB/sec.

-- Convert our RTT from miliseconds into seconds
+- Convert our RTT from milliseconds into seconds

 Remember 1ms = 10\ :sup:`-3`\ s: